 - 4.1 This policy only applies to council officials' use of social media in an official capacity or in connection with their role as a council official.
-The policy does not apply to private use of social media that is not connected with a person's role as a council official. - 4.2 Council officials must comply with the Council's code of conduct when using social media in an official capacity or in connection with their role as a council official. - 4.3 Council officials must not use social media to post or share comments, photos, videos, electronic recordings or other information that:
+The policy does not apply to private use of social media that is not connected with a person's role as a council official. - 4.2 Council officials must comply with the Council's code of conduct when using social media in an official capacity or in connection with their role as a council official. - 4.3 Council officials must not use social media to post or share comments, photos, videos, electronic recordings or other information that: - a) is defamatory, offensive, humiliating, threatening, intimidating or discriminatory to other council officials or members of the public - b) contains profane language or is sexual in nature

-- a) is defamatory, offensive, humiliating, threatening, intimidating or discriminatory to other council officials or members of the public - b) contains profane language or is sexual in nature - c) contains inappropriate material relating to children and young people - d) constitutes harassment and/or bullying within the meaning of the Model Code of Conduct for Local Councils in NSW, or is unlawfully discriminatory - e) is contrary to their duties under the Work Health and Safety Act 2011 and their responsibilities under any policies or procedures adopted by the Council to ensure workplace health and safety - f) contains content about the Council, council officials or members of the public that is misleading or deceptive - g) divulges confidential Council information - h) breaches the privacy of other council officials or members of the public - i) contains allegations of suspected breaches of the Council's code of conduct or information about the consideration of a matter under the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW - j) could be perceived to be an official comment on behalf of the Council where they have not been authorised to make such comment - k) commits the Council to any action - I) violates an order made by a court - m) breaches copyright - n) advertises, endorses or solicits commercial products or business - o) constitutes spam - p) is in breach of the rules of the social media platform. - 4.4 Council officials must: - a) attribute work to the original author, creator or source when uploading or linking to content produced by a third party - b) obtain written permission from a minor's parent or legal guardian before uploading content in which the minor can be identified.
+- c) contains inappropriate material relating to children and young people - d) constitutes harassment and/or bullying within the meaning of the Model Code of Conduct for Local Councils in NSW, or is unlawfully discriminatory - e) is contrary to their duties under the Work Health and Safety Act 2011 and their responsibilities under any policies or procedures adopted by the Council to ensure workplace health and safety - f) contains content about the Council, council officials or members of the public that is misleading or deceptive - g) divulges confidential Council information - h) breaches the privacy of other council officials or members of the public - i) contains allegations of suspected breaches of the Council's code of conduct or information about the consideration of a matter under the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW - j) could be perceived to be an official comment on behalf of the Council where they have not been authorised to make such comment - k) commits the Council to any action - I) violates an order made by a court - m) breaches copyright - n) advertises, endorses or solicits commercial products or business - o) constitutes spam - p) is in breach of the rules of the social media platform. - 4.4 Council officials must: - a) attribute work to the original author, creator or source when uploading or linking to content produced by a third party - b) obtain written permission from a minor's parent or legal guardian before uploading content in which the minor can be identified, with this permission stored appropriately in Council's Electronic Document Management System, and directly referencing the social media platforms that the permission covers. - 4.5 Council officials engaging with or moderating private forums, groups, or pages must adhere to Council's Social Media Policy.
+In the case of Council-related discussions, Council officials should ensure transparency, fairness, and compliance with the policy, including a clear disclosure of their official role when applicable.
+If a private forum is related to Council business but not moderated by Council, Council officials should avoid participating in discussions that violate this policy.

-- 4.5 Council officials must exercise caution when sharing, liking, retweeting content as this can be regarded as an endorsement and/or publication of the content. - 4.6 Council officials must not incite or encourage other persons to act in a way that is contrary to the requirements of this Part. - 4.7 Councillors must uphold and accurately represent the policies and decisions of the Council's governing body but may explain why they voted on a matter in the way that they did. (see section 232(1)(f) of the Local Government Act 1993).
+- 4.6 Council officials must exercise caution when sharing and/or liking content as this can be regarded as an endorsement and/or publication of the content. - 4.7 Council officials must not incite or encourage other persons to act in a way that is contrary to the requirements of this Part. - 4.8 Councillors must uphold and accurately represent the policies and decisions of the Council's governing body but may explain why they voted on a matter in the way that they did. (see section 232(1)(f) of the Local Government Act 1993).